Homemade Tortillas

 Before you start pressing the tortillas, turn your pan on to medium heat.
 I like to use this griddle but any skillet, pan or comal would work.
 You do not need to add oil to your pan.
 Once the tortilla is cooked, it will be easy to flip it.

-Once the masa is ready I portion the masa into balls the size of a walnut.
-I’ll have my daughter roll the balls and then she’s in charge of pressing them.
+the balls and then she’s in charge of pressing them.
 Keep the rest of the masa covered with a damp cloth or paper towel to avoid drying the masa.

-Place the opened plastic bag on the opened tortilla press and place the ball on the center of the press.
-I used to draw a circle (with a permanent marker) in the center of the bag, so my daughter would know where to place the ball.
+the opened tortilla press and place the ball on the center of the press.
+I used to

-Cover the masa ball with the other half of the plastic bag and close the tortilla press.
+other half of the plastic bag and close the tortilla press.

 Slowly press down until the ball is flat.